a-bentofreire/iduglifiertoix/README.md

 Reads `tests/in-folder/**`, processes the ids,
 outputs the to `tests/out-folder/**`
-and writes the id map to tests/outmap.txt
+and writes the id map to `tests/outmap.txt`
+If `out-folder` doesn't exists, it creates it on the fly

-`id-uglifier -noopt -in in-folder -out out-folder -ins . -ous ug__ -idfile tests/idlist.txt -m tests/outmap.json tests/in-folder/**`
+`id-uglifier -noopt -in in-folder -out out-folder -ins . -ous ug__ -idfile tests/idlist.txt -m tests/outmap.json -e '*.css' tests/in-folder/**`

-Same as above but desactivates order id by frequency,
+Same as above but deactivates order id by frequency,
 the out map is in .json format,
 loads an idlist file to uglify,
 the output prefix is ug__ instead of ug_,
+excludes all the '.css' files
 and disactivates the default input prefix

 `id-uglifier -noopt -in '\\.(\\w+)$' -out '.out.$1' tests/in-folder/**`